ToZ Bk 1: These Three Kings

 “I wanted to talk to you,” Hades said.
 “But if you are already upset by me, then I should go.”

-“Then what do you want?”
-Hades asked.
 Though he tried to keep his temper in check, the god struggled.
-After all, he had once spent a lifetime within his father’s belly, so emotions that filled him with doom and gloom were easier.
+After all, he had spent most of his lifetime within his father’s belly, so emotions were a difficulty to control for him to say the least.
+The consistency of doom and gloom was easier to manage for him than rage or even happiness.

-“I want to know why you stopped coming to see me?
-Why did we stop making love?
+“Why did we stop making love?
 Did you lose interest in me?
 Did one of Oceanus’ daughters catch your eye?
 Maybe one of the Titanesses?”

 “Then what is it?”
-Hera asked.
+Hera demanded.

 Hera met his gaze with a mix of understanding and resolve.
-How could she be upset with Hades when his reasoning was sound.
+How could she be upset with Hades when his reasoning was sound??

 “Of course not,” Hades said.
 “I know there are obligations.
 I would never trap you with me if you are meant to be Queen.”